arx-research/ers-docs/pages/solidity-api/ManufacturerRegistry.md

 function removeManufacturer(bytes32 _manufacturerId) external
 ```

-_ONLY OWNER: Removes an active manufacturer putting their history in read-only mode.
-In order to remove access we burn the owner key,
+ONLY OWNER: Removes an active manufacturer, putting their history in read-only mode.
-this prevents history from being mixed in case a new manufacturer accidentally wants to use an old ID (it would revert and they would
-need to choose an new ID)._

 #### Parameters